Find out how to add blank or prebuilt pages to a report, rename pages and edit the layout of pages you’ve already created.

 - How to add prebuilt pages to a report

 - How to select and edit page layouts

 What are pages?

-Every Report you create in Futrli's Printed Reports feature is broken down into pages.
-Each page represents a single sheet of paper and is a live, editable preview of how your Report will export to PDF.
+Every report you create in Futrli Advisor's Printed Reports feature is broken down into pages.
+Each page represents a single sheet of paper and is a live, editable preview of how your report will export to PDF.
 Here’s one we exported earlier:

 Exported to PDF:

 To save you time when building a report, you can use our prebuilt pages.
 These are page templates we’ve already created for you, which you can simply select and use with your own organisation’s data.
 To add a prebuilt page, hit the 'Prebuilt Pages' button in the top left of your report:

 This will load our library of page templates.
 We’ve placed each template into a descriptive category to make finding the perfect page template that little bit easier.
 Select between categories or use the search bar to find the template you’re looking for, then click it to add it to your report: